50 good technical skills for a CV, plus tips & examples

 To learn more about different types of skills you can feature in your CV, check out these valuable CVHelp resources:

-• Top 20 Skills Employers Look For – Learn multiple ways of writing the right skills to help your CV stand out among other job candidates.
+• CV skills examples – Learn multiple ways of writing the right skills to help your CV stand out among other job candidates.

 • 30 Hard Skills for Your CV – Discover what hard skills hiring managers are looking for so you can get noticed and land a job interview.